jmservera/blog/content/posts/008-using-k8s-to-run-legacy-vb6-i/index.en.md

 In this series I'm going to explain how to:

 * [Chapter 1][chapter-i]: Generate a Windows Container Image to run a [VB6 server application](#vb6server)
-* Chapter 2: Run the app in a Kubernetes cluster and provide a connection to the TCP/IP port.
+* [Chapter 2][chapter-ii]: Run the app in a Kubernetes cluster and provide a connection to the TCP/IP port.
 * Chapter 3: Use an Ingress Controller to provide communication encryption and route the TCP/IP to the right container.
 * Chapter 4: Application monitorization from the logs.